nationalarchives/da-tre-dev-documentation/runbooks/tdr-retry/README.md

 9. Click the `send message` button

-> Re-submitting the last known TDR message to TRE causes the TRE process to
-    fail (because the `number-of-retries` field will already have been processed); the TRE process then sends a retry request message to TDR.
+Re-submitting the last known TDR message to TRE causes the TRE process to fail (because the `number-of-retries` field will already have been processed); the TRE process then sends a retry request message to TDR.

+> <sup>1</sup> An alternative method to identify a consignment's latest TDR
+    `number-of-retries` value is to locate it in the S3 path under one of the TRE process' S3 buckets.
+In S3 bucket `"${env}-tre-temp"` this value can be found under `"consignments/judgment/${consignment_reference}/"`.
+In S3
+    bucket `"${env}-tre-editorial-judgment-out"` this value can be found under `"parsed/judgment/${consignment_reference}/"`.